Were the women—with Mary Magdalene—saying “Jesus appeared to us”?

 The gospels report that Jesus predicted his death and resurrection.
 Days after dying on the cross, Mt and Lk report that Jesus appeared some female disciples—including Mary Magdalene—as if Jesus was alive again.
 Were the women and/or Mary ultimately the source of this report?
 Was Mary Magdalene and other named women confidently maintaining that Jesus appeared to them near Jesus’s tomb when they visited it?
 Did she/they publicly maintain that this was their experience?
 (Did this occur at the tomb on Easter, c.
 AD 30).

-Many historians say Mary had this experience
+Most historians say Mary had this experience

 Craig Keener: “Most thus judge the report that the women were the first witnesses of the resurrection message to be historically accurate.”
 [The Historical Jesus of the Gospels (Eerdmans, 2009), 331.]